-Next, you and your investment adviser should examine your existing investment portfolio to determine which, if any, are high-risk assets.
+Next, you and your ALEC Wealth Management Advisor should examine your existing investment portfolio to determine which, if any, are high-risk assets.
 When you are working, you can tolerate some risk because those assets may offer the most return potential when they are going well.
 But, upon retirement, you’ll no longer be able to afford a sudden plunge in value.
 You’ll want to trade in some risk for some stability.

-Treasury bonds are safe, for example, and have a fixed rate of interest, which means they guarantee a specific amount of growth over the life of the bond.
-That growth won’t match the most-successful stock, but it should outpace the worst, and with no loss of sleep on your part.
+Treasury bonds are a lower risk investment, for example, and have a fixed rate of interest, which means they guarantee a specific amount of growth over the life of the bond.
+That growth won’t match the most-successful stock, but it should outpace the worst, and provide you with confidence.

-Certificates of deposit are another safe bet.
+Certificates of deposit are another lower risk investment.
 There is one caveat with CDs*, however, that being that they come with a penalty for early withdrawal.
 If you’re sure you can leave them where they are for the term of investment, however, they’ll pay more than a standard savings account and guarantee a specific return.

 Another option is an annuity*, which is actually an insurance contract.
 It comes in a variety of forms.
 The idea of an annuity is that you commit money to it, either in a lump sum or over time.
 These investments are generally made before retirement when you can afford them.
-You may choose a fixed annuity, with a fixed interest rate; a variable annuity, which relies on market investments; or an indexed annuity, which is typically invested in the S&P, for example, which consists of 500 of the biggest companies in the stock market.
+You may choose a fixed annuity, with a fixed interest rate, or a variable annuity, which relies on market investments.
+Another option is an indexed annuity, which is designed to track the performance of an index, for example, the S&P 500, which consists of 400 of the biggest companies in the stock market.

-Now, it’s time to disencumber yourself from financial peril.
-Take some comfort in the fact that your investments should be a supplement to your lifestyle goals.
-Social Security and any pension you may have should cover the basic necessities.
+Now, it’s time to position your assets with the objective of avoiding financial peril.
+Have some confidence in the fact that your investments should be a supplement to your lifestyle goals.
+Social Security and any pension you may have should cover the necessities.

-Your investments provide you the peace of mind of knowing you can handle some adversity and the joy of knowing you can buy and spend, to some extent, anyway, the way you became accustomed to when you were working.
+Your investments strive to provide you with the confidence of knowing you can handle some adversity and the joy of knowing you can buy and spend, to some extent, anyway, the way you became accustomed to when you were working.